 Businesses may utilize the accrual or cash basis regarding how accounts payable journal entries are recorded.

-All unpaid costs are recorded by the finance department in an accrual accounting period and serve as stand-ins for cash events.
+All accrued expenses are recorded by the finance department in an accrual accounting period and serve as stand-ins for cash events.
 Consider the hypothetical situation whereby a shoe manufacturer chooses to make a new $15,000 purchase from XYZ Inc. and agrees to pay half of the advance and the other half upon delivery.
 Inventory goods incur costs only when they are goods sold to a buyer.
 When an invoice is received, the whole thing usually gets written off as a cost immediately (assuming the goods or services have been provided).

 Expenses are only recognized when cash is dispersed, as in the credit cash-basis accounting technique.
 When placing the order, the Shoe manufacturer would put a $7500 deposit on the Shoes.
 When the Shoes arrived, the remaining $7500 would be recorded.